analogdevicesinc/VSCode-Maxim/userguide.md

 ### 7 - Configure the Build System
 With the project settings configured, everything should be working in the editor.
 The `main.c` file can be opened and Intellisense will work properly.

-However, in order to actually build this project we'll need to configure the build system to match the existing source code.
+However, in order to actually build this project, we'll need to configure the build system to match the existing source code.
 This involves editing the core project `Makefile`.

 Open the `Makefile` in the editor.

 ![Open Makefile](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/gpio_open_makefile.JPG)

 Here, we can see a "Main Configuration" section highlighting some common options that, collectively, handle the configuration needed for most projects.
-The first thing to check is that all of the source files have been added to the `SRCS` variable.
+The first thing to check is that all the source files have been added to the `SRCS` variable.
 The GPIO project only has a single `main.c` file, and the Makefile comes pre-configured for a `main.c` file by default.
-So we're good to go there.
+So, we're good to go there.

-However, if we take a look at the next options `VPATH` and `IPATH` we can see some modifications are required.  `VPATH` controls where Make will look for the source files (.c) specified by the `SRCS` variable, and `IPATH` controls where it will look for header files (.h).
+However, if we look at the `VPATH` and `IPATH` options we can see some modifications are required.  `VPATH` controls where Make will look for the source files (.c) specified by the `SRCS` variable, and `IPATH` controls where it will look for header files (.h).
 The GPIO example has placed the `main.c` file right in the root directory of the project but the Makefile is only configured to look inside of a `src` folder by default.
 So we have two options:
 1. Re-organize the existing source code to match the Makefile.
     * Create a new folder inside of the project called `src`
     * Drag `main.c` inside of that folder